jkaiser87/VOL3D/README.md

 #### AP_histology

-[AP_histology](https://github.com/petersaj/AP_histology): Follow the installation instructions on the original AP_histology GitHub repository.

-OR

-[devAP_histology](https://github.com/jkaiser87/devAP_histology) (forked for developmental atlas support): Supports both adult and developmental mouse brain atlases.
+[devAP_histology](https://github.com/jkaiser87/devAP_histology) (forked for developmental atlas support): Supports both adult and developmental mouse brain atlases - the pipeline was built using this, so for the moment you will have to go through this installation, future update will provide a version that directly works with https://github.com/petersaj/AP_histology

 - **MATLAB Toolboxes and Add-ons:**
   - Install the **Curve Fitting Toolbox**.